 Arbor Day Foundation

 Color of Change

 The Loveland Foundation

 National Black Food & Justice Alliance

 The SMART Ride HIV/AIDS Charity

 World Wildlife Fund

 We’re all students in this world and we welcome you to learn and grow with us.
-Thanks to our advertisers who support our mission and help us keep this publication free.
-And we are thankful to you – our readers, who have formed a supportive community where everyone’s voice (the deepest environmentalist to the mom or dad just tip-toeing in) can be heard.
+We’re grateful for our advertisers who support our mission and help us keep this publication free.
+And we are especially thankful to you – our readers, who have formed a supportive community where everyone’s voice (the deepest environmentalist to the mom or dad just tip-toeing in) can be heard.

 Feel free to join our active Natural Parenting Community on Facebook.